 Our ordinary shares have been listed on the TPEx since June 1, 2017 under the code "6497."
-From June 1, 2017 through April 13, 2018, the closing price of our ordinary shares on the TPEx ranged from NT\$31.80 per share to NT\$62.50 per share (which would be approximately \$1.09 per share to \$2.13 per share, based on the exchange rate in effect as of April 12, 2018).
-The TPEx sets certain limitations on the trading volatility of our ordinary shares and applicable ROC law requires the price at which our ADSs are issued in this offering to not be lower than 90% of the closing price of our ordinary shares on the pricing date of this offering or an average of closing prices a certain number of days prior to the pricing date of this offering.
+From June 1, 2017 through price of our ordinary shares on the TPEx ranged from NT\$ per share to NT\$ per share (which would be approximately \$ per share to \$ per shares, based on the exchange rate in effect as of per share in effect as of per share in this offering to not be lower than 90% of the closing price of our ordinary shares and applicable ROC law requires the price at which our ADSs are issued in this offering to not be lower than 90% of the closing price of our ordinary shares on the pricing date of this offering or an average of closing prices a certain number of days prior to the pricing date of this offering.
 In addition, there is currently a ten percent limit on the daily price movement on the TPEx.
 As a result of these limitations, the potential increase in trading price of any ADSs that you may purchase in this offering may be materially limited based on the perceived value of our ordinary shares on the TPEx.
 Similarly, decreases in the trading price of our ordinary shares on the TPEx due to the perceptions of investors in that market, which may be different from your own, may impact the value of your investment.